shubham-raj-143/chat_room/README.md

 # chat_room
-The Website Room For Secret Chat with Custom UI Mixer and NodeServer port.
+The Website Room For Secret Chat with Custom Color Mixer and NodeServer port.

 Crux : After viewing the chat [basically hovering chat] it gets automatically deleted from receivers chatbox.